-After the service account is created, a JSON key file containing the credentials of the service account is downloaded to your computer.
+After the key is created, a JSON file containing the credentials of the service account is downloaded to your computer.
 You use this key file to configure the application to authenticate to the Pub/Sub API.

 First, download the following resource as service-account.yaml.